bigfanjs/modal-docs/docs/scene.md

 sidebar_label: Scene
 ---

 The **Scene** component is the place where you want to display your open modals.
 It can only display a single modal.
-It has the ability to proform animations on both _open_ and _close_ states.
+It has the ability to perform animations on both _open_ and _close_ states.

 ## Props